verbb/formie/docs/guides/integrations/creating-oauth-integrations-with-formie.md

 Read the [OAuth Integration](/developers/custom-integration/oauth-integration) reference first if you have not built an OAuth integration before.

-## When to build vs reuse
+## When to Build vs Reuse

 Before writing a custom class, check whether Formie already ships your provider.
 Formie includes OAuth connections for Campaign Monitor, Mailchimp, Google Sheets, HubSpot, Slack, Salesforce, and many others.

 If your provider is already supported, fetch the integration instance and call `$integration->request()` directly — no custom module required.
 See [Using Guzzle clients from Formie integrations in your own code](/guides/integrations/using-guzzle-clients-from-formie-integrations-in-your-own-code).

 When Formie does not support your provider, register a custom integration class.
-The example below connects to a fictional webinar API — adapt authorization URLs, scopes, token handling, and API base URLs to your provider's documentation.
+The example below connects to a fictional webinar API — adapt authorisation URLs, scopes, token handling, and API base URLs to your provider's documentation.

-## Create your module
+## Create Your Module

 First, you need a [Craft module](https://craftcms.com/docs/5.x/extend/module-guide.html).